fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 - USB EEM driver
 - Network stack with IPv4 and CoAP support

-TPM driver is missing, however there is a fairly recent [PoC implementation](https://github.com/drandreas/zephyr-tpm2-poc) of TPM2 stack.
+TPM driver is missing, there is a fairly recent
+[PoC implementation](https://github.com/drandreas/zephyr-tpm2-poc) of TPM2
+stack, but it is intended for embedded devices and supports SPI only.

 Zephyr provides good support for standard C library (newlib), which should simplify [fobnail-attester](https://github.com/fobnail/fobnail-attester)